 This paper examines if workplace and co-worker union status affect employee wellbeing.
 In contrast to the literature focusing on links between one’s own membership status and wellbeing, we focus principally on non-union employees.
 We find that being in a union workplace and having union co-workers affect the job satisfaction of non-union employees negatively.
 No such a link is found with respect to job-related anxiety.

-Keywords: trade union, well-being, linked employer-employee data, Britain
+Keywords: trade union, job-related anxiety, job satisfaction, linked employer-employee data